codingMustache/codingMustache/README.md

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+Which programming language shares its name with an island in Indonesia?
- 1. Inkscape
+ 1. Jakarta
- 2. GIMP
+ 2. Python
- 3. Adobe Photoshop
+ 3. C
- 4. Paint.NET
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Java
 </details>